 People truly love bread and butter pickles.
-If I’m being honest I do prefer homemade dill pickles, but I seem to be outnumbered.
+But, if I’m being honest my favourite is homemade dill pickles.
+That said I seem to be outnumbered by all the bread and butter pickle lovers!
 So in order to not cause a mutiny, I always make both.
 This is easy to do because I always grow so many pickles each year!
-See, here is a picture of some of them…arent they

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.